fruition-partners/filesync/README.md

                 "auth": "YWRtaW46YWRtaW4=",
                 "preLoadList": {
                     "script_includes": ["JSUtil.js",
-                                        "Transform.js"] // specify a list of files to create and sync instead of
+                                        "Transform.js"] // specify a list of files to create and sync on
-                                                        //   using the command line.
+                                                        //   startup (see preLoad below)
                 }
             }
         },